 Student Government

-The purpose of student government is to arouse the spirit of loyalty toward the school, to promote good citizenship, to sponsor school activities, to extend the spirit of good fellowship throughout the student body, to foster a spirit of cooperation between the students and faculty and to seek to develop a spirit of cooperation, good will and better understanding with other schools.
-The organization, operation and scope of the student government shall be administered by the Superintendent or designee.
+The purpose of student government is to arouse the spirit of loyalty toward the school, to promote good citizenship, to sponsor school activities, to extend the spirit of good fellowship throughout the student body, to foster a spirit of cooperation between the students and faculty, and to seek to develop a spirit of cooperation, good will, and better understanding with other schools.
+The organization, operation, and scope of the student government shall be administered by the Superintendent or designee.

 Spanish Club